 Searching for the shortest series of real actions that I could use as an example of how Ethno works, I settled on something historical.
 Julius Caesar described his contribution to the expansion of the Roman empire in three words--veni, vidi, vici--which is a series of three actions: I came, I saw, I conquered.
 (Suetonius, in Lives of the Caesars , reports that "veni, vidi, vici" was inscribed on Caesar's Pontic Triumph.)
 I will ruin Caesar's parsimony now by analyzing those three actions extensively in order to illustrate the basic features of program Ethno.

-The opening screen is described in detail in the help message on defining sequences .
+The opening screen is described in detail in the Ethno documentation .
 For present purposes, it is enough to note that there is a space for typing names of actions.

 It is important to enter actions time-ordered from earliest to last.
 The Ethno linking routine depends on this.